MerginMaps/qgis-plugin/docs/user-docs.md

 <img src="images/mergin-settings.png">

+**Note 3**: the default URL for the Mergin service is set to https://public.cloudmergin.com/.
+You can change that, by selecting **Custom Mergin server**.

 To view the list of your projects, click on the arrow to the right of Mergin in your QGIS browser panel.

 ## Using Mergin plugin
 The following functionalities are available from Mergin plugin:

 ### Create a new project
-You can start a new project by right-clicking on Mergin from the browser panel and selecting **Create new project**:
+You can start a new project by right-clicking on Mergin from the browser panel and selecting **Create new project**.
+The project can be an empty placeholder on the Mergin server.
+If you already have all the data and QGIS project file locally on a folder, you can create a project on the server and point it to the local folder.

 - Type a name for **Project name**
 - Selecting **Public** will make your project available to all Mergin users
+- To create a placeholder on the Mergin server, select **Blank project**.
+Note that after creating the blank project, you need to download it locally and transfer your QGIS project and data to the folder.

+Alternatively, if you have the data and project already in a folder:
-- **Project Directory** will be the folder where your project and associated layers reside
+- Select **Initialize from local drive** and point to the folder containing QGIS project and data.

 <img src="images/mergin-new-project.png">